-Energy Navigators are concerned and capable residents who help their friends, neighbors and other community members make environmentally and financially sound energy decisions by providing them with useful, locally relevant, unbiased, research-based information and resources.
+Energy Navigators are concerned and capable residents who help their friends, neighbors and other community members learn about ways they can reduce their energy use and energy bills and use renewable forms of energy to heat and power their homes.

 Energy Navigators is a program of Get Your GreenBack Tompkins with the support of Cooperative Extension of Tompkins County.

-Classes will be led by Energy Expert Mark Pierce, along with Get Your GreenBack coordinator Karim Beers, educators from Cooperative Extension and other community organizations.
+Classes will be led by Get Your GreenBack coordinator Karim Beers, along with other educators from Cooperative Extension and other community organizations.

 Over a third of the County's carbon emissions are from residential energy use, especially electricity and heating in homes and car-dependent travel.
 There is growing evidence of the effectiveness of programs that provide tailored support to individuals and families to help them reduce their emissions.

-Sesssions will be held at Cooperative Extension of Tompkins County, 615 Willow Ave, Ithaca.
+Sessions will be held at Cooperative Extension of Tompkins County, 615 Willow Ave, Ithaca, or other downtown locations.
 Some sessions will be held inside homes.